mehluli-dlamini-219105359/sundry-weather-notifications/kanban/kanban_explanation.md

 My **Kanban board**, named **"Assignment 6 Kanban Board"**, is structured into **columns representing task progress**.
 [Custom Kanban Board View](https://github.com/users/mehluli-dlamini-219105359/projects/1/views/9)

 **Customisation Choices**
+Custom columns (Sprint Backlog and Won't do)

-Each column corresponds to a different stage in the workflow, such as:
+Columns as stages to the workflow, such as:
 - **To Do** – Backlogged tasks that need to be worked on. - **Maximum of 3 Items**
 - **In Progress** – Tasks currently being worked on. - **Maximum of 3 Items**
 - **Review/Testing** – Completed tasks awaiting validation.- **Maximum of 3 Items**